chetnashah/js-work/react-native-work/AdvancedReduxNotes.md

 ### What are redux middlewares?

-It provides a third party extension point between dispatching an action, and the moment it reaches a reducer.
+It provides a control over an action between dispatching an action, and the moment it reaches a reducer.
+Think of them as action interceptors and modifiers.
 People use redux middleware for logging, crash reporting, talking to an asynchronous API, routing and more.

-redux notes:
+Without middleware, Redux store only supports synchronous data flow.

+### redux-promise middleware library

+Helps us handle async stuff like ajax requests in our application.
+Requirements: incoming promise should be FSA compliant, and the payload should be promise.
+If it receives an Flux Standard Action whose payload is a promise, it does not immediately move it forward, but it will either dispatch a copy of the action with the resolved value of the promise, and set status to success. dispatch a copy of the action with the rejected value of the promise, and set status to error.

+As a result the reducers of the associated type directly see the data instead of a promise.

 ### A standard action (also known as FSA - flux standard action)
 A standard action